OmkarKirpan/meteor-react-start-app/README.md

 ## Meteor-React start-app

+Find the source at Github: [AnnotatedJS/meteor-react-start-app](https://github.com/AnnotatedJS/meteor-react-start-app)

+Try it out at [meteor.com](http://meteor-react-start-app.meteor.com)

+See also the [tutorial](http://www.annotatedjs.com/meteor-react/tutorials/start-app/) that goes along with this start-app.

+## Features

 This app isn’t done yet.
 If you think something is missing or wrong, just sent me an email.

 This start-app contains:
-* Meteor release 1.3-beta.11 with React and React Router
+* Meteor release 1.3-beta.12 with React and React Router
 * NPM Packages: react react-dom react-router@2.0.0-rc5 history@2.0.0-rc2  react-mixin babel@6.5.1
 * ES6: arrow functions
 * A reactive lay-out based on flexbox with a header, body and a footer and three columns